olavt/gym_co2_ventilation/README.md

-# How to create and install a custom Open AI Gym Environment to use with Reinformcement Learning
+# How to create and install a custom Open AI Gym Environment to use with Reinforcement Learning

 ### Author: [Olav Tollefsen](https://www.linkedin.com/in/olavtollefsen/)